MarkPAndrews/rbac_example/readme.md

   }
 ```
 Disclaimer:  The JWT implementation is a bit of a hack here.
 Ideally we would be able to use the OOTB Auth Plugin to handle the JWT but that happens after the context method is called.
 So it's a bit of a catch 22.
 The Auth Plugin uses the request in the context to get the token, but we need to return the executionContext in the context as it's being created.
 The work-around is to manually use the auth plugin inside the context function and also assign it as a plugin so that the context.auth gets set as well.
-Return auth from the context method doesn't work because it gets overwritten if no plugin is assigned.
+Returning auth from the context method doesn't work because it gets overwritten if no plugin is assigned.

 ## Extra Credit
 This project also shows how to use context variables to dynamically change the model.
 In this case it's addin the regional label to `Agreement` based on the current user.
 In this case `label` is derived from a role assigned in the graph.
 It could come from a JWT claim.
 It depends on where you want to manage roles.